-Dr. Jiang is a Chair of Research and Methods Track in Council of Educators in Landscape Architecture (CELA) in USA.
-He is the founder and director of Virtual Reality Lab of Urban Environments and Human Health in HKU.
-He is oversea editor and advisor of Landscape Architecture Frontiers Journal.
+Dr Jiang is a Co-Chair of Research and Methods Track in Council of Educators in Landscape Architecture (CELA) in USA.
+He is the founding director of Virtual Reality Lab of Urban Environments and Human Health in HKU.
+He is a fellow of the China Society for Urban Studies and a consultant expert for many governmental and professional organisations.
+Dr Jiang is serving for international and national-level journals as an editorial board member or international editor, including Landscape Research, Frontiers in Psychology (Environment Psychology), Landscape and Ecological Engineering, Landscape Architecture Frontiers, and Landscape Architecture (China).

 Dr. Jiang also works as a landscape planner and designer.
-As a practitioner, he closely worked with two important contemporary landscape architects: Peter Walker and Kongjian Yu.
-He had a 12 years’ continuous practice experience before he joined HKU in January 2015.
+As a practitioner, he has worked closely with two important contemporary landscape architects: Kongjian Yu and Peter Walker.
+He had a 15 years’ continuous practice experience since 2005.

 - Jiang, B*., Mak, C. N. S., Zhong, H., Larsen, L., & Webster, C. J. (2018).
 From Broken Windows to Perceived Routine Activities: Examining Impacts of Environmental Interventions on Perceived Safety of Urban Alleys.
 Frontiers in Psychology, 9(2450). doi: 10.3389/fpsyg.2018.02450

 - Jiang, B*., Schmillen, R., & Sullivan, W. C. (2018).
 How to waste a break: using portable electronic devices substantially counteracts attention enhancement effects of green spaces.Environment and Behavior. doi: 10.1177/0013916518788603